aws/aws-cli/awscli/topics/return-codes.rst

 * ``130`` -- The process received a SIGINT (Ctrl-C).

+* ``141`` -- The command was writing its output to a pipe that was closed before the output was fully written, for example when piping to a command such as ``head`` that exits after reading the lines it needs.
+This matches the exit status that standard Unix utilities report for a closed pipe.

 * ``252`` -- Command syntax was invalid, an unknown parameter was provided, or a parameter value was incorrect and prevented the command from running.